-"Land Use Regulation and Economic Development: Evidence from the Farmland Red Line Policy in China."
+"Land-Use Regulation and Economic Development: Evidence from the Farmland Red Line Policy in China."

-Best paper (runner-up) at the European Meeting of the Urban Economics Association, 2019 (for recent graduates and current students)
+- Best paper (runner-up) at the European Meeting of the Urban Economics Association (2019, for recent graduates and current students) - Best paper (honorable mention) at the North American Meeting of the Urban Economics Association (2019, for recent graduates and current students)

 Abstract: Land use is tightly regulated worldwide, yet there is limited empirical evidence on the consequences of land-use regulation on economic development.
-This paper studies a major policy restricting land use in China - the Farmland Red Line Policy - to provide causal evidence on the reduced form local effect of urban land-use regulation on GDP and population growth.
+This paper studies a major policy restricting land use in China - the Farmland Red Line Policy - to provide causal evidence on the impact of urban land-use regulation on local development measured by GDP and population growth.
 The policy imposes a barrier on rural-to-urban land conversion, the strength of which depends on exogenous local geographical features.
-I show that a stronger barrier significantly reduces urban land supply, lowers GDP, and decreases population in a local region.
+I show that a greater barrier significantly reduces urban land supply, lowers GDP, and decreases local population.
 To understand the aggregate impact of the policy, I develop a quantitative spatial equilibrium model that features endogenous land-use decisions.
-Through the lens of the model, the policy causes an excess supply of farmland and an under-supply of urban land; the degree of land misallocation varies across locations due to the local geographical features.
-Land misallocation leads to labor misallocation due to labor mobility both between agriculture and manufacturing and across space.
-I estimate that the welfare of workers would have been 5.8% higher in 2010 if the policy had not been implemented.
+Through the lens of the model, the policy causes an excess supply of farmland and an under-supply of urban land and the extent of such land misallocation varies across locations due to the local geographical features.
+In the constrained equilibrium, the spatial and sectoral mobility of workers indicates that land misallocation leads to labor misallocation.
+I estimate that the welfare of workers would have been 6% higher in 2010 if the policy had not been implemented.
+Overall, this paper highlights that land-use regulations can distort economic activities across sectors and locations at a substantial cost of aggregate welfare in developing countries.